zio/zio/docs/datatypes/core/zio.md

   ZIO.attemptBlockingCancelable(l.accept())(UIO.succeed(l.close()))
 ```

-If a side-effect has already been converted into a ZIO effect, then instead of `effectBlocking`, the `blocking` method can be used to ensure the effect will be executed on the blocking thread pool:
+If a side-effect has already been converted into a ZIO effect, then instead of `attemptBlocking`, the `blocking` method can be used to ensure the effect will be executed on the blocking thread pool:

 ```scala mdoc:silent
 import scala.io.{ Codec, Source }